naxelauk/abcgames-code-of-conduct/code_of_conduct.md

 For the purpose of clarification model weapons which are part of a game are allowed for the playing of that game.

-*This Weapons Policy would therefore include almost all blades, crops, and whips.*
+*This Weapons Policy would therefore ban almost all blades, crops, and whips.
+Is that appropriate?*

 ## Scope